starmode-base/neon-testing/README.md

 ### Test isolation

-Tests in the same file share a single database instance (Neon branch).
-This means test files are fully isolated from each other, but individual tests within a file are intentionally not isolated.
-This works because Vitest runs test files in [parallel](https://vitest.dev/guide/parallelism.html), while tests within each file run sequentially.
+Each test file runs against its own database instance (Neon branch), so test files are fully isolated from each other.
+Tests within a single file share that branch and run sequentially — individual tests within a file are intentionally not isolated.

+Vitest and Bun differ in how they execute files.
+Vitest runs each file in its own process, [in parallel](https://vitest.dev/guide/parallelism.html), while Bun runs every file in [a single shared process](https://bun.com/docs/test), one after another by default.
+File-level isolation is the same on both — each file gets its own branch — but Vitest creates those branches concurrently whereas Bun creates them one at a time.

 If you prefer individual tests to be isolated, you can [reset the database](examples/isolated.test.ts) in a `beforeEach` lifecycle hook.